|

 Poets Calendar page.

-Bar and Restaurant, 2832 Wilson Blvd. in Arlington, Free, featured
+the Iota Bar and Restaurant, 2832 Wilson Blvd. in Arlington,

 THIRD SATURDAY OF EVERY MONTH:

-Federal Poets meets (sometimes skips one summer month) from 2pm
+meets (sometimes skips one summer month) from 2pm to 5 pm

-to 5 pm (sometimes a smaller group comes an hour earlier to go
+(sometimes a smaller group comes an hour earlier to go over

-over longer poems), upstairs at the West Side Library in DC, 24th
+longer poems), upstairs at the West Side Library in DC,

-& L NW -- parking behind library.
-This is, I believe, the
+24th & L NW -- parking behind library.
+This is, I believe,

-oldest continuing open workshop in the DC area -- began in 1943.
+the oldest continuing open workshop in the DC area -- began

-Note that it is NOT just for federal employees, and many members
+in 1943.
+Note that it is NOT just for federal employees,

-are not federal employees.
-It WAS for federal employees when it
+and many members are not federal employees.
+It WAS for federal

 are usually some excellent poets on hand.